-Obviously, we hope the time and money spent on all this legal business is totally wasted as we certainly don’t want anything to happen to Dave or to me… but it’s definitely nice knowing everything is in order “just in case”.
+Obviously, we hope the time and money spent on all this legal business is totally wasted… but it’s definitely nice knowing everything is in order “just in case”.

-I breathed a sigh of relief after we signed the final paperwork for our Living Trust.
-I felt like we did as much as we possibly could to make it super easy for our parents and siblings to “take control” if we’re not around anymore.
+I breathed a sigh of relief after we signed the final paperwork for our Life Insurance and Living Trust.

 I realize it’s not a fun thing to think about, but Dave and I both feel it was/is important to have these things squared away and systems in place “just in case”.

 We needed to know that we did as much as possible to make it super easy for our extended family to “take over” if we’re not around.